idvorkin/idvorkin.github.io/_td/nlp.md

 - Do simple work frequency analysis
 - Played with word embedding
 - Topic/mood over time visualization.
-- use the new dot net core from WSL and \*nix

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->